 Situation: Debit and Credit Card Security Breaches Cause Credit Union to Rethink Card Vendor Contract

-Following the security breach of debit and credit cards at multiple national retail outlets in 2013 and 2014, the leadership of 1st Ed Credit Union of Chambersburg, PA, became concerned regarding the lack of support it was receiving from its current card processing vendor.
+Following the security breach of debit and credit cards at multiple national retail outlets, the leadership of 1st Ed Credit Union of Chambersburg, PA, became concerned regarding the lack of support it was receiving from its current card processing vendor.
 According to 1st Ed Credit Union CEO Kelly Childress, “We didn’t feel that we were getting the assistance we needed from our services provider to address important security issues as a result of the latest breaches – like identifying cards that had been compromised and providing assistance to the card holders.”
 The vendor also had been uncooperative with the credit union regarding other problems related to its debit and credit card services.

 Contract and negotiations expertise benefits small institution